 Fulfilled by Merchant (FBM)

-You fulfill directly to customers and manage shipping, returns, and customer service.
-This is a good option for made-to-order products or for products that require a longer lead time for processing.
+You fulfill directly to customers and manage shipping, returns, and e-commerce customer service.
+This is a good option for made-to-order products or for products requiring a longer processing lead time.

 Fulfillment by Amazon (FBA)

 You send inventory to an Amazon Fulfillment Center (FC) and it ships products and manages returns from customers.
-You control how much inventory to send to FCs and you pay storage fees for the product in addition to a fulfillment fee for every unit sold to customers.
+You control how much inventory to send to FCs and pay storage fees for the product and a fulfillment fee for every unit sold to customers.
 Keep in mind you still own the inventory until a customer receives it.

-In this model, Amazon handles payment from the customer and pays you every two weeks.
+In this model, Amazon handles customer payments and pays you every two weeks.
 You get access to Amazon’s customer service team that handles questions, returns, and refunds.
 You’ll also get access to Amazon Prime and Free Super Saver Shipping to scale your business.

 List your first product